 Your substance use has become a frequent topic of conversation whenever you’re with people who know and care about you.
 They may have offered support in your recovery needs already.
 You may have started avoiding these people to dodge the questions about your choices.

 6. Your tolerance for a substance has increased.

 You have noticed a need to take a drug in higher amounts or shortened the time in between doses to avoid withdrawal symptoms.
 You may realize your tolerance has increased and feel unable to quit using.

 7. You suffered an injury while under the influence of drugs or alcohol or injured someone else.

 Risky or careless behavior during substance use may have led to medical treatment or hospitalization.
-If you’ve injured someone else, the inability to take responsibility is a sign of your need for medical detox.
+If you’ve injured someone else, the inability to take responsibility is a sign of your need for alcohol or drug detox in Dallas.
 If you’ve injured yourself while drinking, the doctor treating you would advise you to seek help for substance abuse immediately.